 DefinitionThis section has been translated automatically.

-Silibinin, also called silybin (CAS No.: 22888-70-6), is the efficacy determining substance of the flavanonol complex silymarin, which is obtained from the fruits of the milk thistle (Silybum marianum).
-The extract is standardized to silibinin with regard to its active ingredient content.
+Silibinin, also known as silybin (CAS No.: 22888-70-6), is the active ingredient of the flavanonol complex silymarin, which is obtained from the fruit of the milk thistle (Silybum marianum) used for medicinal purposes.
+The extract is standardized to silibinin in terms of its active ingredient content.

-Chemically speaking, silibinin is a mixture of Silybin A and Silybin B. Isolated silibinin is used in the therapy of liver poisoning by toxins of the tuber leaf fungus (amatoxins) such as amanitine and phalloidin.
-The therapy is carried out intravenously.
+Chemically speaking, silibinin is a mixture of silybin A and silybin B. Isolated silibinin is used in the treatment of liver poisoning caused by toxins of the tuber leaf fungus (amatoxins) such as amanitin and phalloidin.
+The therapy is administered intravenously.
 The liver-protective effect is due to the cell membrane-stabilizing properties of silibinin.
-The absorption of the amatoxins of the tuber leaf fungus into the liver cells is made more difficult, their enterohepatic circulation is inhibited.
+The absorption of the amatoxins of the tuber leaf fungus into the liver cells is impeded and their enterohepatic circulation is prevented.
 A second mechanism of action is the inhibition of the release of TNF-α.

-Since the introduction into the therapy of amanitine-related fungal poisoning, the mortality rate has decreased to 5 to 12 % if treated in time, previously it was 20 to 30 %.
+Since its introduction into the treatment of amanitin-related fungal poisoning, the mortality rate has fallen to 5 to 12 % with timely treatment, compared to 20 to 30 % previously.

-Furthermore, silibinin inhibits xanthine oxidase and is thus effective in hyperuricemia.
+Silibinin also inhibits xanthine oxidase and is therefore effective in hyperuricemia.